qiita-spots/qiita/INSTALL.md

   source activate qiita
 ```

-Update paths in the newly copied configuration file to match your settings, e.g. replace /home/travis/ with your user home directory.

-If you are working on WSL, you will need to start the redis server with the following command before making a test environment:
+If you are working on Mac OS X or WSL, you will need to start the redis server with the following command before making a test environment:
 ```bash
 redis-server --daemonize yes --port 7777
 ```